7.62×54mmR: Sniper rounds

 To increase accuracy for the Dragunov SVD, the Soviets developed the 7N1 variant of the cartridge in 1966.
 The 7N1 was developed by V. M. Sabelnikov, P. P. Sazonov and V. M. Dvorianinov.
 It used match-grade extruded powder instead of the coarser ball propellant and had a 9.8 g boat-tailed FMJ jacketed projectile with an air pocket, a steel core and a lead knocker in the base for maximum terminal effect.
 It had a ballistic coefficient (G1 BC) of approximately 0.411 and (G7 BC) of approximately 0.206.
 Produced by "Factory 188" (Novosibirsk Low Voltage Equipment Plant), cartridges are only head-stamped with the number "188" and the year of manufacture.
-It came packaged 20 loose rounds to a paper packet, 22 packets to a metal "spam" tin, and two tins per wooden case for a total of 880 rounds.
+It came packaged 20 loose rounds to a paper packet, 22 packets to a metal "spam" tin, and two tins per wooden case, for a total of 880 rounds.
 The individual paper packets, hermetically sealed metal 'spam' cans, and wooden shipping crates were all distinctly marked Снайперская (Snaiperskaya, the adjective form of "sniper").
 Even the wax wrapping paper for the paper packets was covered in red text to make sure it was not misused.

 As hard body armor saw increasing use in militaries, the 7N1 was replaced in 1999 by the 7N14 special load developed for the SVD.
 The 7N14 round is loaded with a 9.8 g projectile containing a sharp hardened steel penetrator to improve penetration which is fired with an average muzzle velocity of 830 m/s, for a muzzle energy of 3375 J.

 Cartridge dimensions

-The 7.62×54mmR has 4.16 ml (64 grain H2O) cartridge case capacity.
+The 7.62×54mmR has a 4.16 mL (64 gr H2O) cartridge case capacity.
 The exterior shape of the case was designed to promote reliable case feeding and extraction in bolt-action rifles and machine guns alike, under challenging conditions.

 7.62×54mmR maximum C.I.P. cartridge dimensions.
 All sizes in millimeters (mm).

 Americans would define the shoulder angle at alpha/2 ≈ 18.5 degrees.
 The common rifling twist rate for this cartridge is 240 mm (1 in 9.45 in), 4 grooves, Ø lands = 7.62 mm (0.300 in), Ø grooves = 7.92 mm (0.312 in), land width = 3.81 mm and the primer type is Berdan or very rarely Boxer (in large rifle size).

 According to the official C.I.P.
 (Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings the 7.62×54mmR can handle up to 390.00 MPa Pmax piezo pressure.
-In C.I.P. regulated countries every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.
-This means that 7.62×54mmR chambered arms in C.I.P.-regulated countries are currently (2014) proof tested at 487.50 MPa PE piezo pressure.
+In C.I.P.-regulated countries every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.
+This means that 7.62×54mmR-chambered arms in C.I.P.-regulated countries are currently (2014) proof tested at 487.50 MPa PE piezo pressure.